wdporter/acim/text/1-the-meaning-of-miracles/i-principles-of-miracles/index.md

 ---

-34.&emsp;Miracles restore the mind to its fullness.
+34. Miracles restore the mind to its fullness.
 ²By atoning for lack they establish perfect protection.
 ³The spirit’s strength leaves no room for intrusions.